-- a) Encourage a range of housing types, unit sizes and tenures that complement Maillardville's character. - b) Promote the design of multi-family and Housing Choices buildings and units to be adaptive and accessible for persons of different stages of life and degrees of mobility, to help satisfy the diverse and changing housing needs of residents. - c) Require the conservation of heritage buildings through the use of Heritage Revitalization Agreements as a part of redevelopment for projects with heritage buildings. - d) Encourage detached Housing Choices developments in Neighbourhood Attached Residential areas to complement the historic and existing builtform character. - e) Ensure that new medium density apartment residential development adjacent to one family residential areas provides an effective transition and respects privacy, in terms of, building massing and height, with preference, generally, being given to a three-story interface.
+- Encourage a range of housing types, unit sizes and tenures that complement Maillardville's character. - b) Promote the design of multi-family and Housing Choices buildings and units to be adaptive and accessible for persons of different stages of life and degrees of mobility, to help satisfy the diverse and changing housing needs of residents. - Require the conservation of heritage buildings through the use of Heritage Revitalization Agreements as a part of redevelopment for projects with heritage buildings. - d) Encourage detached Housing Choices developments in Neighbourhood Attached Residential areas to complement the historic and existing builtform character. - e) Ensure that new medium density apartment residential development adjacent to one family residential areas provides an effective transition and respects privacy, in terms of, building massing and height, with preference, generally, being given to a three-story interface.

-Maillasdoille
+3.3 Industrial

-in Maillardville.
-These strategically located industrial lands are linked to the broader city and region by Lougheed Highway and Highway #1, and are key employment generating areas that contribute to the overall prosperity of the City.
-Plan policies seek, over time, to maintain and increase industrial floorspace densities and the number of workers employed in these areas.
-The policies and regulatory amendments resulting from the Schoolhouse Street Study and Industrial Zone Consolidation program support increased industrial densities, and the upcoming Fraser Gateway Employment Corridor Strategy, which will include all the industrial lands in Southwest Coguitlam, will include further policy direction regarding that the industrial land base in Maillardville.
+Maillardville includes an industrial land base that helps support the Plan principle of facilitating job growth in the neighbourhood.
+These strategically located industrial lands are linked to the broader city and region by Lougheed Highway and Highway #1 and are key business and employment generators that make a significant contribution to Coquitlam's economy.
+Plan policies seek to maintain and enhance these industrial areas over time.

-The Maillardville land use concept/plan contains a considerable industrial land base that helps to implement the Plan principle of facilitating job growth
+The policies and regulatory amendments anticipated to result from the Industrial Zone Consolidation program will help support a wide range of industrial uses appropriate to the City's strategic goal of expanding local jobs and local prosperity.
+The upcoming Fraser Gateway Employment Corridor Strategy, which will include all the industrial lands in Southwest Coquitlam, will provide further policy direction on industrial land in Maillardville.

-Industrial
+Policies:

-- Maintain industrial uses in areas shown in Schedule A. a) - Encourage efficient use and densification of industrial lands, including b) the location of more intensive employment generating uses, through the redevelopment of industrial lands.
+- a) Maintain industrial uses in areas shown in Schedule A. - Encourage efficient use of industrial lands, including through intensification as they redevelop for a new generation of industry.

-Civic and Major Institutional and Schools 3.4
+3.4 Civic and Major Institutional and Schools